mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 ![](https://i.imgur.com/KpQARfo.png)

 # Documentation
-Hover over any tModLoader hook and you can see documentation for that method.
+If you have the tML XMLdoc file, you can see documentation for a method when you hover it.
+To get the XMLdoc, generate it yourself or ask ask a developer/modder in the Discord server.

 # Find All References (Ctrl-K, R)
 Find all references makes it easy to locate all usages of a variable in your whole project.
 Simply right click on a variable and click `Find all references`.
 This is very useful to see where you assign and use your variables.